dltslt/BL-Boron-Setup/setup.md

 ### observations

-- fast boot time (*x* sec after grub selection)
 - almost instantly ready and idle
-- almost all thinkpad function keys are working
+- important thinkpad function keys are working
   - `F1` to `F3` correctly control audio (xfce audio applet **must** run)
   - `F4` mute does not work but LED works when mic is muted in audio applet
   - brightness control `F5` & `F6` work